 The William S. Hart Union High School District board of trustees has named Linda Storli as its next board president.

 Storli, who had served as the board clerk for the 2019 calendar year, will succeed Bob Jensen, and Cherise Moore will become the board clerk.
 Joe Messina was selected to serve as assistant...

 While you’re starting to make your plans for Independence Day, don’t forget the Santa Clarita Valley Fourth of July Parade.

 It’s a nearly 90-year-old community tradition with thousands of participants and spectators celebrating on streets of Old Town Newhall.

 Santa Clarita’s 2017 4th of July Parade is set to start on Main Street in Old Town Newhall at 9 a.m. on Independence Day, and the route map is now available online.

 This year, brothers Andre and Renaud Veluzat, owners of the famed Melody Ranch Motion Picture Studios and longtime hosts of the Santa...

-Because of the recent rainfall, Los Angeles County Health Officer, Muntu Davis, MD, MPH, is cautioning residents who are planning to visit Los Angeles County beaches to avoid swimming, surfing, and playing in ocean waters around discharging storm drains, creeks, and rivers.
-Bacteria, chemicals, debris, trash, and other public health hazards from city streets and mountain areas are likely to contaminate ocean waters at and around these outlets after a rainfall.
+Because of the recent rainfall, Los Angeles County Health Officer, Muntu Davis, MD, MPH, is cautioning residents that bacteria, chemicals, debris, trash, and other public health hazards from city streets and mountain areas are likely to contaminate ocean waters at and around discharging storm drains, creeks, and rivers after a rainfall.